matejlou/tetrapal/README.md

 int tetrapal_interpolate(const Tetrapal* tetrapal, const float point[3], int* indices, float* weights);
 ```

 Performs barycentric interpolation within a triangulation.
 This will return an `int` between 1 and 4 depending on the number of points contributing to the interpolant given by `point[3]`.
 The indices of the points will be written to the values at `*indices`, and their respective weights written to `*weights`.
 In the case where the number of points $N$ is less than 4, only the first $N$ values in each output array will be written.

+Naturally, the output arrays should be large enough to hold the maximum expected number of points, which is equivalent to `tetrapal_element_size`.

-This is the recommended interpolation function as it is completely fail-safe and provides the best combination of quality and performance.
+This is the recommended interpolation function as it provides the best combination of quality and performance.

 ### Natural Neighbour Interpolation